 How To Create Node.js Azure Functions using Visual Studio Code

-Let’s discuss the second approach to create the Azure function i.e. using the Visual Studio Code IDE.
+Let’s discuss the second approach to creating the Azure function, i.e., using the Visual Studio Code IDE.

-On the Azure Function App page, click on the Switch to classic experience drop-down and then select the Continue to classic experience button from the top navigation.
+On the Azure Function App page, click the Switch to Classic Experience drop-down and select the Continue to Classic Experience button from the top navigation.

-Now click on the + New function button as highlighted below to create the Azure function.
+Click the + New function button, as highlighted below, to create the Azure function.

 Select the VS Code as the development tool for the Azure function and then click on the Continue button.